How to Roll a Hash Joint With No Paper in 3 simple steps!

 Squidgy hash is the name given to weed extracts taken from live plants.
 It’s usually from North India or Nepal, where the locals call it charas.
 The hash makers there will grab the living plants and rub the buds between their hands until the trichomes (crystals) that get you high get left behind as a dark brown or black sticky paste on their palms.
 This is collected and formed into balls ready for sale.

 The best way to prepare this variety of hash for use in a joint is to break a bit off your main piece (it will be very soft and malleable) and roll it into a long, thin sausage shape.
-Make a few of these ready for your hash joint (depending on how strong you want it to be).
+Make a few of these ready for your hash joint with no paper (depending on how strong you want it to be).

 Charas as shown in this image from Weed Supermarket.